mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 #### 4.1.1 CockpitApplicationName

-This must be identical to the name of your app as registered in the MindSphere developer portal.
+The value of *CockpitApplicationName* must be identical to the name of your app as registered in the MindSphere developer portal.
 It must, therefore, fit the constraints listed in the [App Name](/refguide/mindsphere/mindsphere-development-considerations#appname) section of *MindSphere Development Considerations*.

 [//]: # (MindGateURL and PublicKeyURL do not need to be changed until there are more MindSphere environments)

 #### 4.1.2 RegisterSingleSignOn

-This microflow must be added as the *After startup* microflow or added as a sub-microflow of an existing after startup microflow.
+The *RegisterSingleSignOn* microflow must be added as the **After startup** microflow or added as a sub-microflow of an existing *after startup* microflow.

 {{% alert type="info" %}}
 If you are using the MindSphere Starter Application, this will already be set up as the *After startup* microflow.